scottystephens/treasuryx/docs/archive/QUICKSTART.md

-# TreasuryX - Quick Start Guide
+# Stratifi - Quick Start Guide

 ## 🎉 Your Treasury Management Platform is Ready!